badtoyz/markdown-docs/raspberry-pi/raspberry-pi-mpd.md

 #Raspberry Pi MPD music server
->This will get you setup with a MPD server running on a Raspberry Pi at about 30% cpu load for streaming over http.
+>This will get you setup with a MPD server running on a Raspberry Pi at about 30% cpu load for streaming over http.Yoou can edit your files your self or replace the mpd.conf with the one here. it has been striped down to only what is needed.

 ##Getting started
 >You will have to have a full Raspberry Pi setup and in running form.
 This how to will be based off of raspbian (Debian).